emarcins/billApp/README.md

 You can use the **GoDutch** app on the desktops, tablets and mobile as well.

 # Tests
-I added tests to my repository.
+I added end-to-end tests to my repository.
 </br>
-There are e2e tests in cypress and testing functionally of application.
-If you want to run the tests you have to install and run Cypress.io.
+There are e2e tests in cypress.io and testing functionally of application.
+If you want to run the tests you have to install and run Cypress.io [Check Cypress.io](https://docs.cypress.io/)
 </br>
-The code you can find in Cypress/Integration folder (smartNotest.spec.js file) and in Cypress/Support folder (utils.js file).
+The code you can find in Cypress/Integration/Bill folder (bill.spec.js file).

 # How it works?
 It helps you to organize your work and your daily tasks. 🗒️